aiidateam/aiida-core/docs/source/reference/command_line.rst

       Setup a new profile.

+      This method assumes that an empty PSQL database has been created and that the database user has been created.

     Options:
       -n, --non-interactive           In non-interactive mode, the CLI never prompts but simply uses default values for options that define one.